keatonrproud/Deduplication/README.md

 - lang_detects -- identified language for every observation, stored locally to not have to re-run it each time
 - similarities -- test run of 10 obs adding 500 "." to each description to balance for length...
 Didn't work.
 Last columns are the similarity scores and the index for each score, across languages.
 - test_output -- same as similarities, but for 100 observations.
 Longer texts naturally have higher scores...
+- para_mining_scores -- tried using the paragraph mining function from sentencetransformers.util, but didn't make any diff - long sentences still were deemed highly similar